kittykatattack/learningPixi/README.md

 <style>* {padding: 0; margin: 0}</style>
 ```
 (The asterisk, *, in the code above, is the CSS "universal selector",
-which just means "all the tags".)
+which just means "all the tags in the the HTML document".)

 If you want the canvas to scale proportionally to any browser window
 size, you can use [this custom scaleToWindow function.](https://github.com/kittykatattack/scaleToWindow).